listen-no-bs/listen-no-bs/src/content/pages/faq.md

 **No.** I do **not** record, save, or share anything discussed in our session.

 ## **What can I talk about?**
 Anything.
 Work, relationships, life, people sucking—you name it.
-Just **don’t confess to crimes or threaten harm**.
+Just **don't confess to crimes or threaten harm**.

 ## **What if I just want to vent about something stupid?**
-That’s fine. **Big problems, small problems—doesn’t matter.** If you need to say it, I’ll listen.
+That's fine. **Big problems, small problems—doesn't matter.** If you need to say it, I'll listen.

 ## **How do I book a session?**
 Click here to schedule: